-29. How many COVID-19 vaccine doses can an individual receive and how often?
+30. How many COVID-19 vaccine doses can an individual receive and how often?

 At this time, the seasonality of COVID-19 is not known, and it has not yet been determined whether people will need an additional COVID-19 vaccine dose at a set time period (e.g., every 6 months).
-The current Ministry guidance outlines current recommendations for 'staying up to date', based on age and health status.
+The current Ministry COVID-19 Vaccine Guidance outlines current recommendations, based on age and health status.
+For more information on dosing intervals, refer to Table 1 in the most recent COVID-19 Vaccine Guidance.